One fear above all others makes business owners lose sleep. It’s the same fear your cash flow forecast can fix…

 Cash Flow Forecast Template

 Using the instructions in this video above, create your own cash flow template that’s completely tailored to your business.
 Remember to factor in late-payers and people who are likely to never pay if you want to get an accurate picture of what money is coming in.

 Cash flow problems can be a real barrier to growth in business, starving the business of the cash it needs to survive and preventing investment in improvements and innovation.

 Use your own cash flow projection template to get more control over your business finances.

-So now you have an idea how to project your cash flow, let’s look at some of the things that can cause cash to run dry.
+So now you have an idea how to project your cash flow, here is a diagram showing some of the problems of drawing up a cash flow forecast:

 Common Causes of Cash Flow Problems